 Home to a Snuburys Ice Cream Parlour and a variety of businesses ranging from interiors and pottery painting to bakers and blacksmiths.
-Little Harts Pottery Studio comes highly recommended by parents as being good for children.
+Play area for the kids.

 Alcumlow Hall Farm, Chance Hall Lane, Astbury, Cheshire CW12 4TL